FatimaMishal/Addidas_US_sales/README.md

 # Addidas_US_sales

- sales report of the brand 'Addidas_US'
+Sales report of the brand 'Addidas_US'

-.csv file
-PDF sales report
-.py file
+Analysed the sales based on demographic regions, highest sold items and most profitable items of the company

+Tools used (Python, Pandas, Matplotlib)